-The Division helps workers from other countries use the many programs and services we offer.
+The Division of Immigrant Policies and Affairs helps workers from other countries use the many programs and services of the Department of Labor.
 The staff can help you:

 The Division of Labor Standards protects all workers, even if they are paid off the books or are not documented.
 We enforce the State Labor Law for:

 The New York State minimum wage is $8.75 per hour.
 For food service workers, the wage rate is $5.00 per hour.
 For other service workers who receive tips, the rate is $5.65 per hour.

 In all cases, pay for time worked (hourly wage plus tips) must equal at least the minimum wage of $8.75 per hour.
 Overtime pay is set at 1 1/2 times the regular rate of pay, over 40 hours per week.
 If your pay is less than $8.75 per hour, contact the Labor Department for help.
 Call 1-888-4-NYSDOL, from 8 a.m. to 5 p.m.

 The Bureau of Public Work administers the prevailing wage law.
 We: